Speaking the Love Languages: What is “Quality” Time?

 Related article: How to Create Balance in Your Relationships

 - Make eye contact and pay attention to body language

 - Your attention should be undivided and you must refuse to interrupt

-- If you’re unsure, summarize what you heard to confirm you understood.
+- If you’re unsure, summarize what you heard to confirm you understand.
 This also communicates that you’re actively listening.

 Where the trust in a relationship is really cemented for me personally, however, is the love I feel when a friend or a partner regularly shares their lives, their stories, and their feelings with me.
 I know my best friend trusts me with everything and that makes my trust in her stronger, too.

 That’s why Chapman points out that it’s important to be mindful and aware of your own emotions so you can share them with Quality Conversers.
 “We are influenced by our personality,” Chapman reminds us, “but not controlled by it.”

 Dialect #2: Quality Activities

 The second dialect of the Quality Time Love Language is Quality Activities, which “include anything in which one or both of you have an interest.
 The emphasis is not on what you are doing but on why you are doing it.
 The purpose is to experience something together.”

 This dialect essentially communicates love through shared experiences - maybe that’s a regular farmer’s market trip on Sundays, going traveling, or attending important events like weddings or doctor’s appointments.